-7.1 Where applicable the licensing authority may decide to impose conditions that it considers necessary and proportionate on a licence for the promotion of the licensing objectives.

-7.2 Where the responsible authorities and interested parties do not raise any representations about the application made to the licensing authority, it is the duty of the authority to grant the licence or certificate subject only to conditions that are consistent with the operating schedule or club operating schedule and any mandatory conditions prescribed in the 2003 Act itself.
-(Ch.7, Para 7.4)

-The licensing authority may not therefore impose any conditions unless its discretion has been engaged following the making of relevant representations and it has been satisfied at a hearing of the necessity to impose conditions due to the representations raised.
-It may then only impose such conditions as are necessary to promote the licensing objectives arising out of the consideration of the representations.
-(Ch.7, Para 7.5)

-7.3 In deciding whether or not to impose conditions on a licence the licensing authority will consider any relevant representations that may have been made by parties.
-Any conditions attached to licences and certificates will, where possible, be tailored to the individual style and characteristics of the premises and events concerned, and will relate to matters within the control of the licensee, the premises themselves, and the vicinity surrounding the premises.

-7.4 The licensing authority will not impose conditions where other regulatory regimes provide sufficient protection to the public.
-Eg: Health and Safety at Work, Fire Safety Regulations etc.

-7.5 Where it is decided to impose conditions upon a licence the licensing authority may choose to use appropriate conditions from the DCMS pool of conditions.
-7.6 The licensing authority will endeavour where possible to discuss with all relevant parties to a licensing application any conditions it is considering prior to imposition.
+- 7.1 Where applicable the licensing authority may decide to impose conditions that it considers necessary and proportionate on a licence for the promotion of the licensing objectives. - 7.2 Where the responsible authorities and interested parties do not raise any representations about the application made to the licensing authority, it is the duty of the authority to grant the licence or certificate subject only to conditions that are consistent with the operating schedule or club operating schedule and any mandatory conditions prescribed in the Act itself. - 7.3 The licensing authority may not therefore impose any conditions unless its discretion has been engaged following the making of relevant representations and it has been satisfied at a hearing of the necessity to impose conditions due to representations raised.
+It may then only impose such conditions as are necessary to promote the licensing objectives arising out of the consideration of the representations. - 7.4 In deciding whether or not to impose conditions on a licence the licensing authority will consider any relevant representations that may have been made by parties.
+Any conditions attached to licences and certificates will, where possible, be tailored to the individual style and characteristics of the premises and events concerned, and will relate to matters within the control of the licensee, the premises themselves, and the vicinity surrounding the premises. - 7.5 The licensing authority will not impose conditions where other regulatory regimes provide sufficient protection to the public.
+E.g. Health and Safety, Fire Safety Regulations etc. - 7.6 Where it is decided to impose conditions upon a licence the licensing Authority may choose to use appropriate conditions from the pool of conditions issued by DCMS

-7.7 Where conditions are attached to premises licences or club premises certificates, they will, so far as is possible, reflect and complement local crime prevention strategies.

-7.8 Failure to comply with licensing authority conditions may amount to a criminal offence, punishable on conviction by a fine of up to £20,000 or 6 months imprisonment.
+- 7.7 The licensing authority will endeavour where possible to discuss with all relevant parties to a licensing application any conditions it is considering prior to imposition. - 7.8 Where conditions are attached to premises licences or club premises certificates, they will, so far as is possible, reflect and complement local crime prevention strategies. - 7.9 Failure to comply with licensing authority conditions may amount to a criminal offence, punishable on conviction by a fine of up to £20,000 or 6 months imprisonment.

-8 Representations and review of licences
+8.0 Representations and Review of Licences